Karen–Mon conflict

 The Karen–Mon conflict is a series of armed clashes between the ethnic rebel armies of the Karen and Mon peoples.
-The Karen National Liberation Army and the Mon National Liberation Army have clashed sporadically since 1988, mostly around the Myanmar–Thailand border at Three Pagodas Pass.
+The Karen National Liberation Army (KNLA) and the Mon National Liberation Army (MNLA) have clashed sporadically since 1988, mostly around the Myanmar–Thailand border at Three Pagodas Pass.

 Background

-In recent times, the main area of contention involved the alleged illegal lumbering activities conducted by the KNU in areas controlled by the NMSP.
+In recent times, the main area of contention involved the alleged illegal lumbering activities conducted by the Karen National Union (KNU) in areas controlled by the New Mon State Party (NMSP).
 The NMSP had announced a ban on lumbering activities to prevent deforestation.

 Another issue is the control of the area surrounding the Three Pagodas Pass, which allows for the control of trade between Myanmar and Thailand.

 Development of the conflict

 First clash in 1988

 The KNLA and the MNLA first clashed in June 1988, in the vicinity of Ye Township and Kyain Seikgyi Township.
 Despite the formation of a commission of inquiry by the National Democratic Front, an alliance of ethnic armies, to investigate the clashes, tensions between both parties continued to escalate.
 The KNU had also attacked an outpost of the NMSP within the vicinity of Kyaikmawraw Township.

 On 23 July 1988, on the eve of supposed peace talks between the KNU and the NMSP, serious fighting took place at Three Pagodas Pass.
 The battle lasted for 27 days, resulting in serious casualties for both parties, as well as forcing locals to flee from their homes.
 The NDF once again intervened to end the conflict, which resulted in a ceasefire between both parties and an agreement to split taxation revenue generated from the Three Pagodas Pass.